Considerations for Conducting Virtual Camps

 American Camp Association: Considerations for Youth Protection in a Virtual World

-Massachusetts Institute of Technology Online Program for Minors 2020 Policy
+Massachusetts Institute of Technology Online Programs for Minors

 University of Central Florida: Youth Protection Program Online Participation Agreement and Waiver Form